 “Mr. Reid, you gotta feel it in your soul!”

-Seventeen years later, this conversation, has, in many ways, become one of Nick’s overarching goals as a musician: to listen to others, to one’s self, to “feel it in your soul” and have others feel it too.
+Eighteen years later, this conversation, has, in many ways, become one of Nick’s overarching goals as a musician: to listen to others, to one’s self, to “feel it in your soul” and have others feel it too.

 In 2018, Nick was one of two drummers nationwide to be selected to perform and tour with the inaugural NYO Jazz orchestra, under the direction of Sean Jones.
 NYO Jazz played their debut performance at Carnegie Hall, which featured Dianne Reeves and Wycliffe Gordon, and then embarked on a two week European tour with Dianne Reeves in August 2018.

-Aside from music, Nick's other passions include painting, yoga, music education and spending time with great people.
+Aside from music, Nick's other passions include painting, yoga, cooking, music education and spending time with great people.